Creating a Stress Management Plan

 Managing Stress and Coping with Challenges

-The choices our adolescents make to manage stress heavily influence their health and well-being – even their safety, now and throughout their lifetimes.
-One of the most critical ways in which parents can protect teens is by preparing them to manage life’s unpredictable, yet inevitable, stressors, in healthy ways.
+The choices adolescents make to manage stress heavily influence their health and well-being – even their safety, now and throughout their lifetimes.
+One of the most critical ways in which adults can protect teens is by preparing them to manage life’s unpredictable, yet inevitable, stressors, in healthy ways.

-Learning about how to manage stress is important for you as a parent to be able to guide your children, and for you as a person who deserves to be at your best.
-Caring for yourself is good for you and it’s critical for tweens and teens to see parents model how to deal with challenges in a healthy way.
+Learning about how to manage stress is important for caring adults to be able to guide young people, and for you as a person who deserves to be at your best.
+Caring for yourself is good for you and it’s critical for tweens and teens to see the adults in their lives model how to deal with challenges in a healthy way.

 Stress Management Across Ages

 It is never too early, nor too late, to help young people develop healthy coping strategies.
 The manner in which we teach, however, will be different depending on their age.